Kosugimaruyama Site: Overview

 The Kosugimaruyama Site located in the southwestern part of the Imizu Hills, in the western part of the Toyama Plain.
 It contains at least five kilns, workshops, clay mining ditches and at least 24 pit dwellings which were presumably the residences for workers.
 It was first excavated in 1982 in conjunction with plans to build an industrial park in the area.
 The kilns were used to produce Sue ware pottery and both cylindrical and flat roof tiles as evidenced by the large number of shards found in the area.
 It is estimated to date from the late 7th century.
 During the Asuka period, roof tiles were used mostly for Buddhist temples and major government buildings.
-The site is one of the earliest such locations found in the Hokuriku region and shows the influence of the central government from the Yamato region and the influence of Buddhism during the Asuka period.
+The site is one of the earliest such locations found in the Hokuriku region and shows the influence of the central government from the imperial dynasty and the influence of Buddhism during the Asuka period.
 The site also contained an iron workshop which dates to the Nara period.